Area Forecast Discussion

 FORECAST CONFIDENCE AND/OR ALTERNATE SCENARIOS: High confidence

-that VFR conditions will continue at all TAF sites.
-JW
+in VFR conditions at the TAF sites.

 &&